hjabird/exafmm-t/README.md

   * SYCL-2020 (for this, the codebase must stay as C++2017).
 * Non-particle sources.

-## What was ExaFMM-t
+## What was exafmm-t

-The original ExaFMM-t is available [here](https://github.com/exafmm/exafmm-t) and no longer appears to be actively developed.
+The original exafmm-t is available [here](https://github.com/exafmm/exafmm-t) and no longer appears to be actively developed.

 [![status](https://joss.theoj.org/papers/0faabca7e0ef645b42d7dd72cc924ecc/status.svg)](https://joss.theoj.org/papers/0faabca7e0ef645b42d7dd72cc924ecc)

-"ExaFMM: a high-performance fast multipole method library with C++ and Python interfaces", Tingyu Wang, Rio Yokota, Lorena A. Barba.
+"exafmm: a high-performance fast multipole method library with C++ and Python interfaces", Tingyu Wang, Rio Yokota, Lorena A. Barba.
 The Journal of Open Source Software, 6(61):3145 (2021). doi:10.21105/joss.03145

 **exafmm-t** is a kernel-independent fast multipole method library for solving N-body problems.
 It provides both C++ and Python APIs.